z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Syntax/Advanced/Transformational-Grammar.md

 ## Essentials

-Transformational grammar is built on several core ideas:

 - Deep structure represents the underlying syntactic framework of a sentence.
 - Surface structure is the form of a sentence that results after applying transformational rules.
 - Transformations are the rules or processes that modify deep structures to produce surface structures.

 ## Examples

-An example of transformational grammar is the passive transformation:

 - Active: "The cat chased the mouse."
 - Passive: "The mouse was chased by the cat."